rocketacademy/bootcamp-docs/3-backend-applications/3.1-express-js/README.md

 Create an Express.js application as above.

-Start with the [base node repo](https://github.com/rocketacademy/base-node-bootcamp) and install the Express.js library.
+Start with the [base Node repo](https://github.com/rocketacademy/base-node-bootcamp) and install the Express.js library.

 ### Dice Roll